-Virtually everyone experiences at least one headache at some time during his or her life.
-It’s one of the most common health complaints from patients that I hear in my office.
-They can range from an everyday mild headache to a severe life-threatening symptom that requires immediate emergency care.
+Virtually everyone has experienced at least one headache.
+It's one of the most common health complaints from patients.
+They can range from mild everyday headaches to life-threatening symptoms that requires immediate emergency care.

-A. There are many potential headache causes.
-Work with your health care provider for an accurate diagnosis.
+Headaches have many potential causes.
+Work with your healthcare professional for an accurate diagnosis.
 Headaches are generally classified into two main types: primary and secondary.

 Primary headaches are caused by problems with the pain-sensitive structures in your head and aren't a symptom of an underlying disease or condition.
 Chemical activity in your brain, nerves, blood vessels or muscles of your head and neck may all be a factor in these types of headaches.
 They can be triggered by lifestyle factors, such as alcohol, foods, sleep patterns, posture and stress.